Auditions

 For this audition:

 Please find, prepare (rehearse and memorize), and be prepared to perform for us a short monologue approximately 1-2 minutes in length.
 This could be a monologue you find online or it could be from a play.
-If you are interested in being cast in the role Vivian (singing role), please prepare a short vocal selection from a jazz number.
+If you are interested in auditioning for Beauty Pageant, please prepare a short excerpt from a song.
 You may bring in a recording to sing along with, or we can pull up a track for you.
-Examples can be foundabove.

 Here’s what will happen at this audition: